ENXIovo/Memory-Augmented-Code-Assistant/README.md

 6. "Impossible Distillation: from Low-Quality Model to High-Quality Dataset & Model for Summarization and Paraphrasing"
 7. "Lift Yourself Up: Retrieval-augmented Text Generation with Self Memory"
 8. "Bridging Relevance and Reasoning: Rationale Distillation in Retrieval-Augmented Generation"

-## 📝 License

-This project is licensed under the MIT License - see the LICENSE file for details.

-## 👥 Contributors

-- [Your Name]
-- [Team Member Names]

 ## 📅 Project Timeline